 - People with busy lifestyles

-Metal Braces vs Clear Aligners: Key Differences
+Braces vs Clear Aligners: Key Differences

 Here is a simple comparison to help you understand:

-| Feature | Metal Braces | Clear Aligners |
+| Feature | Braces | Clear Aligners |

-| Appearance | Visible metal brackets | Nearly invisible |
+| Appearance | Visible (metal/ceramic options available) | Nearly invisible |

 | Removability | Fixed (cannot remove) | Removable |